mvaganov/CmdLineAsteroids/notes.md

 ### voice
 this code will write 80 times 23 hashtag characters, still all in one row.

+it's a loop inside of a loop, called a nested loop. it almost draws a rectangle.

 ### scene
-show the code and running output
+show the code and running output put a break point at the for loop and run in debug mode again. continue instead of stepping over each line
 ```
 			int width = 80, height = 23;
 			char letterToPrint = '#';